BlackMac/sipgate.io-barcamp.ruhr/README.md

     sudo gem install proxylocal

+to expose your local meteor instance use

+    proxylocal 3000

+copy the URL given by proxylocal into both (incoming and outgoing) sipgate.io URL fields and add "/io"

 ### router

 To be able to respond differently to another URL you will need a router.
 A very simpe solution for meteor is the [cfs:http-methods package](https://github.com/CollectionFS/Meteor-http-methods).